mharrys/gust/README.md

 Dependencies
 ============
-This project uses [SCons](http://www.scons.org) as a software cosntruction tool.
+This project uses [SCons](http://www.scons.org) as a software construction tool.
 You will need a C++11 compiler, GLM, GLEW, AssImp and SDL2.
 Consult SConscript for details.